-VST Cache
+VST2 Cache

-Clicking this button will clear the VST "cache" which is a list of plug-ins that have been scanned.
+Clicking this button will clear the VST2 "cache" which is a list of VST2 plug-ins that have been scanned.
 Mixbus will only load plug-ins that have been scanned and are in the cache.
-So clicking this button will VST plug-ins in Mixbus until paths have been scanned.
+So clicking this button will disable VST2 plug-ins in Mixbus until paths have been scanned.

-VST Blacklist
+VST2 Blacklist